unparalleled-js/docs-1/connectors/workday/workday_raas.md

 #### Add filters

 Apply logic to filter prompt values

 Use values from Prompt to compare against report column values.
-Example, assign Prompt parameter Base Pay as Prompt #1
+Example, assign Prompt parameter Base Pay as Prompt #1.

 ![Add RaaS filters](/assets/images/workday/raas_add_filter.png)
 *Add RaaS filters*

 When generating a report, Base Pay parameter will be checked.
-If a value if provided, only records with Base Pay greater than the provided value will be included in the report.
+If a value is provided, only records with Base Pay greater than the provided value will be included in the report.